mbernier/docs/source/Glossary/smtp.md

   show: true
 ---

-For most people, sending an email is as simple as entering an email address, writing a message, and hitting “send;” a few minutes later, the same message arrives in the recipient’s inbox.
+For most people, sending an email is as simple as entering an email address, writing a message, and hitting “send”.
+A few minutes later, the same message arrives in the recipient’s inbox.
 What you may not know, however, is that there is an entire process a message needs to go through for this to happen.

 SMTP is an acronym for Simple Mail Transfer Protocol.
 SMTP is a process and set of guidelines that almost every email needs to go through in order to leave one outbox and arrive at another person’s inbox.